|There's no good way out of this tangent, so enjoy some sweet missiles!|

 - 2 shields in every hull zone (for a total of 8)

-- Command 1, Squadron 1, Engineering 2: adept at making command choices on the fly but miserable at commanding squadrons and poor at Engineering.
+- Command 1, Squadron 1, Engineering 2: adept at making command choices on the fly but miserable at commanding squadrons and mediocre to poor at repair.

 - Speed 4 maximum with 2 clicks of yaw at speeds 1 and 3, 3 clicks at speed 4, and 4 at speed 2 (the sweet spot).
 That's still a good number of clicks for each speed total with the notable exception of speed 3 being rather mediocre.